dpbmm/Python3_Environment/README.md

 This README is dated 20150421.

-This repository contains a Vagrantfile and other content sufficient to set up Ubuntu "Trusty:" (64bit), v.
-13.4.0 and a `pyvenv` virtual environment for Python v.
+This repository contains a Vagrantfile and other content sufficient to set up Ubuntu "Trusty" (64bit, v.
+13.4.0) and a `pyvenv` virtual environment for Python v.
 3.4.

 Below I will talk about "host" and a "guest" operating systems.
 The "guest" is the Ubuntu system that you access using Vagrant.
 The "host" is the operating system on your computer where Vagrant is being run.